Keto as a Way of Life

 Monkfruit sweetener stands up well to the heat of baking, it tastes great and doesn’t have a bad aftertaste.
 It has no carbs, and actually contains a substance that is reported to help stabilize blood glucose levels.

-The draw back to Monkfruit is the expense.
-It’s a little pricey, but Amazon is the most reasonable and convenient place we've found to purchase it.
+Amazon is the most reasonably priced and convenient place we've found to purchase it.

 Without getting into the specific science of this product, just understand that it’s used in a lot of foods to stabilize texture.